Bobbakov/orderGenerator/README.md

 ![showOrderbook()](pictures/showOrderBook.png)

 This functions loops through the market, through the agents, and have each agent execute its strategy.
 Once finished, it will repeat.
 It will do so for (by default) 1000 times.
-You can of course adjust this number:
+You can of course adjsut this number (and other parameters):

 `b.orderGenerator(n = 100, clearAt = 10, printOrderbook = True, sleeptime = 5)`

-where
-- n = number of iterations.
-- clearAt = number of iterations after which orderbook gets emptied.
-- printOrderbook = False by default.
-Set to True if you want to display intermediate orderbook.
-- sleeptime = seconds between interations.
-Useful to slowdown printing intermediate results.

-Once the loop is finished, we can see our results.
+Once the loop is finished, we can see the results:

 `a.summary()`